eudoxos/bcast/README.md

 Receiving UDP packet with GLib
 ===============================

-This code is a MWE of receiving UDP packets as used in [Aravis](https://github.com/AravisProject/aravis).
+The `listener-glib` is a MWE of receiving UDP packets (as used in [Aravis](https://github.com/AravisProject/aravis)) via GLib's `g_poll`.
 It currently works under Linux but fails to receive packets under Windows (with mingw32-w64).
-The failure happens both in Wine and in true Windows.
+The failure happens both in Wine and in true Windows and is related to `g_poll` which behaves (somewhat mysteriously) differently under Linux and under Windows.

+There is also win32-API version `listener-win32` which is functional under wine, for comparison.

 `make build` will compile both native and wine versions, provided you have [crossroad](https://pypi.org/project/crossroad/) installed (run `pip3 install crossroad` if not).